COVID-19 Updates for Members

 If I’m traveling outside of Louisiana and the vaccine becomes available to me, can I get it while I’m out of town?

 Contact the department of health for the state you’re traveling to, and work with your primary care physician or other health care professional about vaccine recommendations.

 Can I get the flu shot and the COVID-19 vaccine at the same time?

 We encourage you to get your flu shot as soon as possible.
 Don’t wait to get it.
 Talk with your primary care physician or other health care professional about vaccine recommendations.

 The best way to prevent illness is to avoid being exposed to this virus.
 As with any potential illness, like the flu, it is important to follow good prevention practices, including:

-- Hand washing with soap and water for 20 seconds or use of alcohol-based hand sanitizer with at least 60% alcohol if soap and water are not available.
+- Wash your hands with soap and water for 20 seconds or use alcohol-based hand sanitizer with at least 60% alcohol if soap and water are not available.

 - Do not touch your eyes, nose and mouth with unwashed hands.